alcortesm/isolate/README.md

   /tmp/foo
   ```

-- Run a command in a new user namespace.
+- Run a command in a new user namespace,
-  This allows to run the command in an unprivileged namespace environment
-  where the process runs with a full set of capabilities,
+  getting a full set of capabilities in the new namespace.
-  meaning you no longer need to execute isolate as root.
   ```
   ; isolate -dir /tmp/foo pwd
   fork/exec /bin/pwd: operation not permitted